Collaborators

 Fred Hutchinson Research Center/University of Washington, Seattle, WA

-In collaboration with the Jerome lab, we are performing HIV sequencing into host genomes of HIV+ ART-suppressed individuals and linked to measures of HIV latency.
+In collaboration with the Kiem and Jerome Labs, we are performing HIV sequencing into host genomes of HIV+ ART-suppressed individuals and linked to measures of HIV latency.

 Hartigan-O'Connor Lab